cbrennanpoole/preamble-project/README.md

 [The Last Mile Project](https://thelastmile.org/), a **framework and blueprint worthy of emulation**, *prepares incarcerated individuals for successful reentry through business and technology training.*

-The Last Mile Project's Tagline:
+The Last Mile Project's Tagline
 > ***Changing Lives Through Tech***
----

 The Last Mile's ***Four-pillars of Success***